BenPope95/coin_flip_substream/README.md

-Substreams powered subgraph tracking state variables in a coin gambling contract by reading the storage changes.
+Substreams powered subgraph tracking state variables in a coin flip gambling contract by reading the storage changes.